4mazom8383/MM-LOGO-DESIGN/README.md

 <h1 align="center">Logo inspiration</h1>
 During the process of designing this particular logo, I had the chance to diversify my inspiration area not only to determine the logo style, but also to be able design this logo as I imagined it.

-Being a junior designer, I've been always interested in designs that were inspired whether from nature or human action or even closer to real use.
+Being a junior designer, I've been always interested in designs that are inspired from nature, human actions or even closer to real use.
 Although, I have been attracted by the material design which is one of the design languages developed by the Google design team.

-I like the fact that material design focuses on small details when it comes to shaps, shadows, bold flat colors, and most importantly the realistic appearances that provide visual cues inspired from reality and nature.
+I like the fact that material design focuses on small details when it comes to shaps, shadows, bold colors, and most importantly the realistic appearances that provide visual cues inspired from reality and nature.

 I like the shadow presences in Material design logos especially on Gmail, Drive, and Calendar logos.
-This gives a sense of reality and adaptation in the real world.
+These give a sense of reality and adaptation in the real world.
 The balance between the cold and warm colors is also there and supported by small shapes of dark colors from the same colors palette; which provides a sense of comfort to the viewers.

-Also, I'm a big fan of the minimal design style.
+Also, I’m a big fan of the minimal design style.
 I enjoy the simplicity provided in these material design logos.
 I would like to use them as a reference and a personal style in my future designs.

-> Beside the Material design style, I also looked at Neumorphic Design style which appears to be closer to the 3D design.
+> Beside the Material design style, I looked at Neumorphic Design style which appears to be closer to the 3D design.
 According to (Noe, R., 2020) it is expected to be raised and supported by Apple's new operating system (Big Sur).
 This will enhance the realistic aspect in the design style using several cues grounded from reality.

 <div align="center"><img width="842" height="842" src="imgs/section4_3.jpg"></div>

 When it comes to the used colors, I wanted to use multiple colors in order to demonstrate the merge among the logo elements.
-That was inspired from the bold colors especially flat color and Material color palette.
+That has been inspired from the bold colors; especially flat color and Material color palette.

 The idea behind this is to create a chromatic balance between the two colors categories and most importantly to make the letters combination clear and significant to the viewer.